MrGallo/pbd-python/exercises/075-baby-blackjack.md

 # Baby Blackjack

 Write a program that allows a human user to play a single hand of "blackjack" against a dealer.

 1. Pick two values from 1-10 for the player.
 These are the player's "cards".
- - Pick two more values from 1-10 for the dealer.
+2. Pick two more values from 1-10 for the dealer.
- - Whoever has the highest total is the winner.
+3. Whoever has the highest total is the winner.
- - There is no betting, no busting, and no hitting.
+4. There is no betting, no busting, and no hitting.
 Save that for real blackjack.

+Save the file as `075_baby_blackjack.py`

 ```
 Baby Blackjack!